LakhindarPal/discord-player-bot/README.md

 ## License

-This project is licensed under the Apache License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the terms of the GNU General Public License v3.0.
+See the [LICENSE](LICENSE) file for details.

-## Support
+## Help

 If you need further help with this project, to get support faster you can join the Discord server by just clicking [here](https://discord.gg/8yaJBZBQTA).